OsandaDeemantha/Search-Engine-Sinhala-Songs/README.md

 - **Boosting**

-Boosting has been used as the main query optimization technique.
-Each field of a search is boosted by a certain value based on the keywords present in the search phrase.
+Boosting has been used as a query optimization technique.
+Each song data field of a search is boosted with a predefined value based on the keywords in the search phrase.

+- **Inverted index**

 ------------